-- 1. The first step in the grievance procedure is for the employee to discuss the problem with his/her Supervisor within three (3) working days after the incident leading to the grievance.
+- The first step in the grievance procedure is for the employee to discuss the problem with his/her Supervisor within three (3) working days after the incident leading to the grievance.
 If the employee's Supervisor takes no action or if the employee is not satisfied with the action or decision of the Supervisor, he/she shall, within five (5) working days, proceed to the second step of the grievance procedure.
 If the grievance involves the Supervisor, the employee may, within three (3) working days after the incident leading to the grievance, proceed to the second step.
-If the grievance involves the Department Director, the employee may, within three (3) working days after the incident leading to the grievance, file with the Human Resource Department, an appeal to the City Administrator. - 2.
-Employees pursuing the second step of this process should make their complaint known in writing to their Department Director.
-This statement should include a brief description of the employee's complaint and any action taken or decision made by the employee's immediate Supervisor. - 3.
-If within the next five (5) working days after this written statement reaches the office of the Department Director, and the employee does not receive a satisfactory response, that employee should request in writing to the Human Resources Department, within three working days, an appeal to the City Administrator.
+If the grievance involves the Department Director, the employee may, within three (3) working days after the incident leading to the grievance, file with the Human Resource Department, an appeal to the City Administrator. - Employees pursuing the second step of this process should make their complaint known in writing to their Department Director within the specified timeframes referenced in step 1.
+This statement should include a brief description of the employee's complaint and any action taken or decision made by the employee's immediate Supervisor.
+The Department Director is encouraged to provide the employee with a written response within five (5) working days of receiving the grievance. - 3.
+If within the next five (5) working days after this written statement reaches the office of the Department Director, and the employee does not receive a satisfactory response, that employee should request in writing to the Human Resources Department, within three (3) working days, an appeal to the City Administrator.
 The Director of Human Resources shall assemble the facts of the case and present all relevant documentation to the City Administrator.
 The City Administrator may hold a conference with the persons concerned in the case if it is deemed necessary. - 4.
 Once the appeal is formally submitted to the City Administrator from the Director of Human Resources, the City Administrator shall present his or her decision in writing to the Department Director and the employee, with a copy to Human Resources, within fourteen (14) working days.